Elvis J. Kurtović & His Meteors: How the group came up with the name

 When Mirko Srdić i.e. Elvis J. Kurtović founded the band, Jasmin Kurtović, a great fan of Rock'n'Roll, lived in the neighborhood.
 When Jasmin got married and had a son, he immediately named him Elvis, which the band members immediately took as a joke that he named him after the legendary Elvis Presley.
 So they named their nameless composition "Elvis Jasmina Kurtović".
-After that, Jasmin Kurtović sued them and the court forbade the use of that name, however they no longer spelled it as Jasmina, but used the letter "J" (dži), so that it would not be associated with Jasmin.
-So Mirko Srdić became Elvis J. Kurtović, not only because of his nickname, but also because of his image and the popular zulufs that were an integral part of the image of Elvis Presley, and the Elvis of Sarajevo.
+After that, Jasmin Kurtović sued them and the court forbade the use of that name, however they no longer spelled it as Jasmina, but used the letter "J" (misspelled as dži instead of džej), so that it would not be associated with Jasmin.
+So Mirko Srdić became Elvis J. Kurtović, not only because of his nickname, but also because of his image and the popular sideburns that were an integral part of the image of Elvis Presley, and the Elvis of Sarajevo.
 After a few years, Jasmin moved from Koševo to the newly built Dobrinja, and Elvis J. Kurtović & His Meteors became popular throughout the country.